Office Romances

 What's To Be Done?

-Whilst legal challenges to the contract seem inevitable, and unions and staff might object, the idea of the contract and "confessing" an affair to the boss might remain, although how many workers will live up to it remains to be seen?The real answer, of course, is to make sure you don't begin a romantic involvement with anyone at work.
+Whilst legal challenges to the contract seem inevitable, and unions and staff might object, the idea of the contract and "confessing" an office romance to the boss might remain, although how many workers will live up to it remains to be seen?The real answer, of course, is to make sure you don't begin a romantic involvement with anyone at work.
 However, that might be excellent in theory, but in practice it doesn't seem to work.
-However secret people try and keep a relationship, word inevitably leaks out.
+However secret people try and keep a workplace romance private, word inevitably leaks out so it's rare that you can safeguard your privacy.

 Although it might seem restrictive and an intrusion, there is a certain logic to making it somewhat official within the office.
 It stops all manner of conflict, and if the relationship ends (which most do), it means the problems associated with that can be contained.
 It's certainly better than the Draconian measures of banning sex between employees, which is an unworkable policy.